-The Texas Legislature, with the intent of addressing the issue of racial profiling in policing, enacted in 2001, the Texas Racial Profiling Law.
-During the past year, the Arlington Police Department, in accordance with the law, has collected and reported traffic and motor vehicle-related contact data for the purpose of identifying and addressing (if necessary) areas of concern regarding racial profiling practices.
+In 2001 the Texas Legislature, with the intent of addressing the issue of racial profiling in policing, enacted the Texas Racial Profiling Law.
+During the last calendar year, the Arlington Police Department, in accordance with the law, has collected and reported traffic and motor vehicle related contact data for the purpose of identifying and addressing (if necessary) areas of concern regarding racial profiling practices.
 In the 2009 Texas legislative session, the Racial Profiling Law was modified and additional requirements were implemented.
-Moreover, in 2017, the Sandra Bland Act was passed and signed into law (along with HB 3051 which introduced new racial and ethnic designations).
-The Sandra Bland Law requires that law enforcement agencies in the state collect additional data and provide a more detailed analysis.
+Further, in 2017 the Sandra Bland Act was passed and signed into law (along with HB 3051, which introduced new racial and ethnic designations).
+The Sandra Bland Law currently requires that law enforcement agencies in the state collect additional data and provide a more detailed analysis.
 All of these requirements have been met by the Arlington Police Department and are included in this report.

-This particular report contains three sections with information on motor vehicle-related contact data.
-In addition, when appropriate, documentation is also a component of this report, aiming at demonstrating the manner in which the Arlington Police Department has complied with the Texas Racial Profiling Law.
-In section 1, you will find the table of contents.
-In section 2, the report includes documentation which demonstrates compliance by the Arlington Police Department relevant to the requirements as established in the Texas Racial Profiling Law.
+In this report, you will find three sections with information on motor vehicle-related contacts.
+In addition, when appropriate, documentation is included which demonstrates the manner in which the Arlington Police Department has complied with the Texas Racial Profiling Law.
+In section one, you will find the table of contents.
+Section two documents compliance by the Arlington Police Department relevant to the requirements established in the Texas Racial Profiling Law.
 That is, you will find documents relevant to the training of all police personnel on racial profiling prevention and the institutionalization of the compliment and complaint processes, as required by law.

-In section 3, the report includes statistical data relevant to contacts (as defined by the law) which were made during the course of motor vehicle stops that took place between 1/1/21 and 12/31/21.
-In addition, this section contains the Tier 2 form, which is required to be submitted to this particular organization and the law enforcement agency's local governing authority, by March 1st of each year.
+Finally, section three contains statistical data relevant to contacts (as defined by the law) which were made during the course of motor vehicle stops that took place between 1/1/23 and 12/31/23.
+Further, this section contains the Tier 2 form, which is required to be submitted to this particular organization and the law enforcement agency's local governing authority by March 1 of each year.
 The data in this report has been analyzed and compared to information derived from the U.S. Census Bureau's Fair Roads Standard.
 The final analysis and recommendations are also included in this report.

-The last section of the report contains the original draft of the Texas Racial Profiling Law, SB1074, as well as the Sandra Bland Act (current law).
-Also, in this section, a list of requirements relevant to the Racial Profiling Law, as established by TCOLE (Texas Commission on Law Enforcement) is included.
-The findings in this report serve as evidence of the Arlington Police Department's commitment to comply with the Texas Racial Profiling Law.
+In the last section of the report, you will find the original draft of the Texas Racial Profiling Law, SB1074, as well as the Sandra Bland Act (current law).
+Also in this section, a list of requirements relevant to the Racial Profiling Law, as established by TCOLE (Texas Commission on Law Enforcement), is included.
+The findings in this report support the Arlington Police Department's commitment to comply with the Texas Racial Profiling Law.